Khongchai/musical-companion/notes.md

-_Show pricing in main page_, fix the thing in backend (refer to the notes ), test frontend, setup paypal.
+fix the thing in backend (refer to the notes ), test frontend, setup paypal.